Al-homaidi/Website-Builder-Assignment/README.md

 ### Performance Optimizations
 - Used `useCallback` for event handlers to prevent unnecessary re-renders
-- Implemented proper drag-and-drop with @dnd-kit for smooth interactions
+- Implemented proper drag-and-drop with @hello-pangea/dnd for smooth interactions
 - Separated client and server components for optimal SSR performance
+- Optimized mobile touch interactions with proper touch event handling

 ### User Experience
-- Intuitive drag-and-drop interface
+- Intuitive drag-and-drop interface optimized for mobile devices
 - Real-time preview with smooth transitions
 - Responsive design that works on all devices
 - Clear visual feedback for all interactions
+- Automatic data persistence with localStorage
+- Confirmation dialogs for destructive actions

 ### Code Quality
 - Full TypeScript implementation for type safety